luketokheim/skye/README.md

 docker run --rm -p 8080:8080 httpmicroservice-cpp
 ```

+The image is based on the empty Docker "scratch" image and only contains the
+single binary [Hello World](examples/hello.cpp) example server.

 ## Design

 The basic idea is that you use this library to run your C++ function in response